Farmers-VC/fvc-secret-sauce/README.md

   --kovan         Point to Kovan test network
   --debug         Display logs
-  --send-tx       Send arbitrage transactions on-chain --amount FLOAT  Set max amount to trade with in WETH --help          Show this message and exit.
+  --send-tx       Send arbitrage transactions on-chain --max-amount FLOAT  Set max amount to trade with in WETH --min-amount FLOAT  Set min amount to trade with in WETH --help          Show this message and exit.
 ```